killbill/killbill-adyen-demo/README.md

 * Add a default payment method on this account associated with this contract
 * Create a new subscription for the sports car monthly plan (with a $10 30-days trial)
 * Charge the card for $10

+### HPP

+Go to the Hosted Payment Page (HPP) to complete the checkout process.

+This will:

+* Create a new Kill Bill account
+* Set the account in manual pay mode (i.e. recurring payments are not possible)
+* Add a default payment method on this account
+* Create a new subscription for the sports car monthly plan (with a $10 30-days trial)
+* Redirect the user to Adyen
+* Upon redirection from Adyen, record the $10 payment against the generated invoice

+Note: the types of payment methods available on Adyen's HPP depend on your configured skins.